nxskok/pasias/docs/11-tidying-and-selecting-data.md

 accuracy of the P-value is a bit questionable, but taking it at face value, there *is* a significant difference between median attendances at day and night games.
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">If you do this by  hand, you'll get a warning about the chi-squared approximation  being inaccurate.
+\marginnote{If you do this by  hand, you'll get a warning about the chi-squared approximation  being inaccurate.
 This is because of the small frequencies, and  *not* because of the outliers.
-Those are not damaging the test  at all.</span>
+Those are not damaging the test  at all.}